Paths and indices of maximal tail dependence: Introduction

 \section{Introduction}

 Current regulatory frameworks require enhanced techniques for measuring and managing extremal risks of financial enterprises.
+In particular, this may involve \begin{enumerate}[1)] \item analyses of marginal risks and dependence structures between them (cf., e.g., McNeil et al., 2005; Jaworski et al., 2010; Jaworski et al., 2013; Durante et al., 2014; and references therein); and \item behaviour of aggregated risks, such as sums (cf., e.g., Asimit and Badescu, 2010; Asimit et al., 2011; Embrechts et al., 2013; Embrechts et al., 2014; Puccetti and R\"{u}schendorf, 2014; and references therein). \end{enumerate} In many cases, both routes are feasible and complementary to each other.
+However, there are situations when only one of 1) or 2) is desirable and thus being pursued.
+We refer to, for example, Biener and Eling (2012), Churchill and Matul (2012), and references therein, for situations in micro-insurance where aggregation is not feasible.

-In particular, this involves analyses of marginal risks and dependence structures between them (cf., e.g., Segal, 2011).
-The dependencies are frequently modelled using copulas, which have become a well established mathematical tool in actuarial and financial research and practice (cf., e.g., McNeil et al., 2005; Embrechts, 2009; Jaworski et al., 2010; Jaworski et al., 2013; and references therein), as well as in many other areas (cf., e.g., Balakrishnan and Lai, 2009).
+Dependence is quite often modelled using copulas, which have become a well established mathematical tool in actuarial and financial research and practice (cf., e.g., Frees et al., 1996; Frees and Wang, 2005; McNeil et al., 2005; Embrechts, 2009; Frees, 2010; Jaworski et al., 2010; Jaworski et al., 2013; and references therein), as well as in many other areas such as economics (cf., Patton, 2012), medicine (cf., Nikoloulopoulos and Karlis, 2008), reliability engineering and life sciences (cf., e.g., Balakrishnan and Lai, 2009), and so on.
+Briefly, a bivariate function $C:[0,1]\times [0,1] \rightarrow [0, 1]$ is a copula if it is grounded, two-increasing, and have uniform marginals (cf., Nelsen, 2006).

-Briefly, a bivariate function $C:[0,\ 1]\times [0,\ 1]\rightarrow [0,\ 1]$ is a copula if it is grounded, two-increasing, and have uniform marginals (cf., Nelsen, 2006).
-When it comes to the quantification of co-movements of extreme risks, the behaviour of $C$ around the upper-right and lower-left vertices of the domain of definition $[0,\ 1]\times [0,\ 1]$ give rise to indices of upper and lower tail dependence.
-While these indices are concerned with phenomena in opposing risk-tails, they can be formally unified by shifting the attention from the underlying copula to the corresponding survival copula.
+When quantifying co-movements of extreme risks, the behaviour of $C$ around the upper-right and lower-left vertices of the domain of definition $[0,1]\times [0,1]$ gives rise to indices of upper and lower tail dependence.
+While these indices are concerned with phenomena in opposing risk-tails, they can be formally unified by shifting attention from the underlying copula to the corresponding survival copula.
 For example, given the index of lower-tail dependence $\lambda_L:=\lambda_L(C)$, which is

 the corresponding index of upper-tail dependence $\lambda_U:=\lambda_U(C)$ is